tatiananantes/skills-workshops/object_oriented_programming/polymorphism_through_inheritance_and_composition/INSTRUCTIONS.md

 ## Mini-Plenary (20 mins)
 - Discuss advantages and canvas for possible drawbacks - demonstrate the problem of tight coupling between the superclass and subclasses by extending the interface of the superclass and introducing unwanted functionality into one of the subclasses
-- return to the code and demonstrate composition as an alternative to inheritance, emphasize 'has a' relationship
+- return to the code and demonstrate composition as an alternative to inheritance, emphasise 'has a' relationship

 ## Main 2 - Composition (20 mins)
 ### Exercise 2